tconfrey/BrainTool/_posts/2021-08-25-Organizing-and-Managing-your-Browser.md

 - You have hundreds of web sites and pages and apps that you visit regularly in a browser.
 - You keep dozens of tabs open and spend too much time finding the one you want.
-- You have no good way to keep track of all your stuff.
+- You have no good way to keep track of all your online stuff.
 - You're afraid to close a tab when you leave it because you'll be coming back at some point and you'd have to put too much thought into saving it somewhere.

 You've long since given up on your disorganized bookmarks.
 You've tried pinned tabs and tab groups and vertical tabs.
 They help, a little bit.